textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Close chats (bulk)

-Close chats by chat ids or close all chats
+Close chats by chat IDs or close all chats

 ### Example
 ```java